 Here are 3 ways to optimize your website:

-By adding one particular and relevant keyword or phrase to your website (and per piece of content) making sure it loads fast (use Pingdom Website Speed Test to find out your website load speed), and making your website convey professionalism, you’ll generate website visitors that stick around longer and check out more than one page.
+By adding one particular relevant keyword or phrase to your website (and per piece of content), making sure it loads fast (use Pingdom Website Speed Test to find out your website load speed), and making your website convey professionalism, you’ll generate website visitors that stick around longer and check out more than one page.

-Common SEO tactics include boosting your social media activity (which is also an easy way to connect directly with potential clients), working on improving your DA (Domain Authority) score through appearances on other sites, applying special keywords to documents (which can be easily found using tools such as LSI Graph), and optimizing your website, article, and image metadata.
+Common SEO tactics include boosting your social media activity (which is also an easy way to connect directly with potential clients), improving your DA (Domain Authority) score through appearances on other sites, applying special keywords to documents (which can be easily found using tools such as LSI Graph), and optimizing your website, article, and image metadata.
 Search engines will take notice of these aspects and place your website in higher slots on the Search Engine Results Page (SERP).

 In order to keep track of your optimization and website traffic efforts, be sure to install a service such as Google Analytics.
 You will be able to see data such as demographics, CTR (Click Through Rate), time spent with your content, and whether or not website visitors choose to interact.

 Take a moment to consider the clients you currently have – what kind of questions do they ask you?
 Are they curious about how the process works?
-Do they want to know how long it takes to brokerage a mortgage?
+Do they want to know how long it takes to broker a mortgage?
 Are they wondering why they should seek the help of a broker?

 Additionally, creating content that answers common questions will mean people will be more inclined to recommend your website.
-People trust their friends more than any piece of content you could create, and sharable content makes for easy referrals!
+People trust their friends more than any piece of content you could create, and shareable content makes for easy referrals!